Hokfu/MLOps_Zoomcamp_Study/01-intro/README.md

 ```

-Save it and run the followig to make sure of changes.
+Save it and run the followig in the project repo to make sure of changes.

 ```
 source ~/.bashrc